Guatemala syphilis experiments: Subjects

-Study clinicians
+Medical professionals involved

 Thomas Parran

 Thomas Parran was the sixth Surgeon General of the United States, who served from 1936 to 1948.
 Parran's profound interest in STD research can be seen when he testified before Congress in 1938 for expanded funding for public health prevention efforts and scientific research in the STD field.
-Prior to his involvement in Guatemala, he oversaw part of the Tuskegee syphilis experiment and the Terre Haute prison experiments.

-Parran described syphilis as being "biologically different" in African Americans and said that African American women "remained infected two and one-half times as long as the white woman."
-This supposed biological difference in syphilis among races provided justification for the Tuskegee experiments to continue.

-In Guatemala, he was responsible for granting the final approval for the continuation of the Terre Haute experiments on a new group of patients in Guatemala.
-He was also aware that intentional and uninformed infection of syphilis was occurring in Guatemala.
-Parran once said to Cutler, "You know, we couldn't do such an experiment in this country [United States]", showing he was aware of the ethical issues of what he was doing in Guatemala.
+He had knowledge of the experiment's ethical implications.
+This can be seen in a 1947 letter to John Charles Cutler (the lead researcher of the Guatemala STD studies) Parran is quoted as having said "You know, we couldn’t do such an experiment in this country,” which would suggest he was aware of some of the ethical issues in the study.
+However, the full extent of his knowledge is unclear.
+An official committee at the University of Pittsburgh reported the following on Parran, who was a founder of the University's Graduate School of Public Health: “Dr. Parran’s role, and the extent of his influence in approving, funding, and providing oversight of the Tuskegee and Guatemalan studies, is not entirely clear.
+Based upon the evidence available today, it might not be possible to determine with certainty Dr. Parran’s level of knowledge and involvement in the studies.”
+Following their investigation the University of Pittsburg still removed Dr. Parren's name from all school buildings.

 After serving as Surgeon General, Thomas Parran began a career working as the first dean of the new School of Public Health at the University of Pittsburgh.
 He retired from his administrative role at the university and became president of the Avalon Foundation, affiliated with the Mellon family, and became active in the A. W Mellon Educational and Charitable Trust.
 He died in 1968, and the University of Pittsburgh School of Public Health named Parran Hall after him in 1969.
 The building was renamed in 2018 due to his involvement in unethical experimentation.